Skip to main content

 During the summer months, the popular ski slopes are transformed for many things to do:

-• Chairlift: Bikers, hikers and sightseers ride to the top of the mountain on summer weekends (then you hike, bike or ride down).
+- Chairlift: Bikers, hikers, and sightseers ride to the top of the mountain in the summer (then you hike, bike, or ride back down and play 18 holes of disc golf).

-• Mile High Yoga at 5506: June-August weekends, for all ability levels.
+- Mile High Yoga at 5506' Skybar: June-September weekends, for all ability levels.
 Accessible by chair lift with scenic views as you ascend.
+Tickets can be purchased online.

-• 5,506’ SkyBar: At the top of the ski slopes is 5,506’ – a bar hosting panoramic views of the Blue Ridge Mountains in a cozy, glass roundhouse.
-Unwind with food, drinks, snacks and the best view in the high country.
+- 5,506’ Skybar: At the top of the ski slopes is 5,506’ – a bar and restaurant hosting panoramic views of the Blue Ridge Mountains in a cozy, glass roundhouse.
+Unwind with food, drinks, snacks, weekly live music, and the best view in the high country.
 Take chairlift up.

-• For more details, go to the Beech Mtn site.
+- For more details, go to the Beech Mountain Resort website.

-Some of the most popular weekends of the year are when the former Land of Oz theme park reopens for tours.
-In addition to June weekend tours with Dorothy, the very popular Autumn at Oz weekend in September takes place on the mountaintop along the yellow brick road.
+Some of the most popular weekends of the year are when the former Land of Oz theme park reopens for the annual Autumn at Oz festival in September.
 Read more about Land at Oz.

 Fall